Skip to main content

 ScenarioYour StakeDetails

-Submitted, good_ratio ≥ 0.5Returned + rewardReward = share of 70% submit_stake + answer_bonus_pool, proportional to BT position (x^1.5 weight).
+Submitted, good_ratio ≥ 0.5Returned + rewardReward is share of 70% of submit_stake + answer_bonus_pool, proportional to Bradley-Terry position.

 Submitted, 0 judges votedReturned + rewardAll answers treated as good.
-Equal share of (70% submit_stake + forfeited judge stakes).
+Equal share of (70% of submit_stake + forfeited judge stakes).

 3. Judge Stake